Where Will STF Take You?

 Emilia Chornay

 Emilia served as a Seton Teaching Fellow with Cohort 4 (2017-2018).
-She then taught at one of our network's elementary schools in the Bronx, and later became our director of formation.
-Emilia is the leader who envisions and enacts the support, resources, and formation our Fellows need to thrive on mission!
-She still lives in the Bronx with her husband and children, where she directly works with our Fellows and staff.
+She then taught at one of our network's elementary schools in the Bronx, and later became our National Director of Formation.
+Emilia, in her current Role analyzes and provides guiding data on the development and formation to guide the STF Formation Team.
+She lives in New York City with her husband and children, where she directly works with our Fellows and staff.

 Emilia's Experience with STF